 Intent blocks are preserved by tooling, version-controlled with code, and used as stable regeneration boundaries for LLM-assisted workflows.

 Pipelines are T’s core execution model.
 Each pipeline is a DAG of named nodes with explicit dependencies, cacheable results, and inspectable outputs.
+T supports multi-runtime execution, allowing nodes to run in T, R, or Python with automatic data interchange via Arrow and PMML.

 pipeline analysis {